 A large part of the territory of the municipality is rural and extends on the slopes of the mountain Skopska Crna Gora.
 Very often, the citizens of Skopje are visiting the mountain Skopska Crna Gora for recreational outdoor activities.
 With the recent activities undertaken for the development of active vacation and adventure tourism, Mt.Skopska Crna Gora is slowly but surely becoming attractive for tourists who enjoy mountain biking and hiking.

 History and Culture

-The city had changed its name four times throughout the centuries, being called Skupi (13 year B.C), Justinijana Prima (5th, 6th century), Skopje (7th century) and Ushkup (14th century).
+The city had changed its name four times throughout the centuries.
+It has been called Scupi (13 years B.C), Justinijana Prima (5th and 6th century), Skopje (7th century) and Ushkup (14th century).